agrim123/yapa/Readme.md

 <img src="0.png" alt="Drawing" width="200px" />

-A small utility tool to speed up and ease your day to day work.
+A small utility tool to (maybe) ease some of your work.

 ## Install